pedropreciado/GemnoteProductAPI/README.md

 ## Setup

-Clone this repo locally and `cd` to the projects root directory.
+Clone this repo locally and `cd` to the project's root directory.
 Seeds are in db/seeds.rb.

 On the command line: